-A huge number of volunteer hours were logged in communities across the country.
+Over the past year, a huge number of volunteer hours have been logged in communities across the country and abroad.
 Volunteers met new people, shared their inspiration (Luke!) with fellow volunteers, and created great new memories.

 ‘Through NYC Meetup I was able to assist with the weekly soup kitchen hosted by St. Francis Xavier Catholic Church in NYC.
 The organizers of the soup kitchen were friendly and well-organized and it felt great to interact with the guests and try to ensure that they were well-fed.
 I’ll be back again this weekend!’